Cooking On The Ranch

 Tips For Success

-• The fresh heat flavor comes from a fresh jalapeno pepper.
-I remove the seeds and the veins for a milder heat.
-If you’re one of those who loves a burn baby burn salsa, add more jalapeno or leave the seeds and veins in.
+• Heat Factor: The fresh heat flavor comes from a fresh jalapeno pepper or serrano peppers.
+When I make this salsa, I use jalapeno and remove the seeds and the veins for a milder heat.
+If you’re one of those who loves a burn baby burn salsa, add more jalapeno, leave the seeds and veins in or use serrano peppers.

-• Use a single ground chile New Mexico Chile Powder for this recipe.
-Ancho Chile Powder will also work fine for this.
+• Chile Powder (not chili seasoning): Use a single ground chile New Mexico Chile Powder for this recipe.
+Ancho Chile Powder will work.
+I prefer the warm heat from New Mexico Red Chile Powders.
 Avoid a Chili Seasoning blend used for chili soup recipes.
-These blends already contain other seasonings which would compromise the flavor of this salsa.
+These blends already contain other seasonings which would dramatically change the flavor of this salsa.

 Storage: